 DNS Provider (Avi Vantage)

-This article walks through the configuration of Avi Vantage’s native DNS hosting solution.
+This article walks through the configuration of DNS profile and Avi Vantage’s native DNS hosting solution.
 The Avi Vantage DNS solution is available for the following clouds:

 - Containers (Mesos, OpenShift, Docker UCP, Rancher)